Founder of Italy's fashion house Missoni dies at 92

-MILAN Ottavio Missoni, founder of the global family fashion empire that spawned the no-bra look and revolutionised textile patterns with its trademark bold stripes and zig-zag patterns, died on Thursday aged 92.
+MILAN Ottavio Missoni, founder of the global family fashion empire that spawned the no-bra look and revolutionized textile patterns with its trademark bold stripes and zig-zag patterns, died on Thursday aged 92.

-"When I think of Missoni, I like to paraphrase a song by Mina: 'colours, colours, colours'," said Milan Mayor Giuliano Pisapia in one of many tributes.
+"When I think of Missoni, I like to paraphrase a song by Mina: 'colors, colors, colors'," Milan Mayor Giuliano Pisapia in one of many tributes.

 Pisapia, likening Missoni's designs to a rainbow, praised his cheerful disposition and said the company had made a major contribution to raising the global profile of all things made in Italy.